-The SMS Audio STREET by 50 Active Noise Cancelling are fashion-forward headphones that look stylish and deliver decent bass-heavy audio reproduction.
-They feel relatively sturdy but the poor noise isolation performance means they should not be your first choice to cancel out ambient noise from noisy commutes.
+The SMS Audio STREET by 50 are fashion-forward headphones that look stylish and deliver decent bass-heavy audio reproduction.
+They feel relatively sturdy, but the poor noise isolation performance means they shouldn't be your first choice to cancel out ambient noise from noisy commutes.

 The SMS Audio STREET by 50 have a stylish matte black design that looks modern but is slightly bulky.
-They have bright blue accents on the stiching of the underside headband and the provided cable.
-The ear cups have a black glossy coating that adds a little more flare and the padding has a faux-leather texture that gives it a high-end esthetic.
+They have bright blue accents on the stitching of the underside headband and the provided cable.
+The ear cups have a black glossy coating that adds a little more flair, and the padding has a faux-leather texture that gives it a high-end aesthetic.

-Button layout and functionality is simple but basic.
-There is only one button to enable noise cancelling and the rest of the controls are relegated to the inline control of the cable.
-Unfortunately, the inline control is only a call/music button with no volume controls, which is slightly disappointing.
+The button layout and functionality is simple but basic.
+There's only one button to enable noise cancelling and the rest of the controls are relegated to the in-line control of the cable.
+Unfortunately, the in-line control is only a call/music button with no volume controls, which is slightly disappointing.

-The SMS Street by 50 cent are moderately stable headphones.
+They're moderately stable headphones.
 They stay in place during casual listening sessions.
-The broad headband helps the earcups sway less during physical activity but not enough to comfortably use these headphones at the gym.
-They will slip off your head while running or jumping but on the upside, the cable is detachable and won't pull the headphones of your head if it gets hooked on something.
+The broad headband helps the ear cups sway less during physical activity but not enough to comfortably use these headphones at the gym.
+They'll slip off your head while running or jumping but on the upside, the cable is detachable and won't pull the headphones off your head if it gets hooked on something.

-Build quality is decent but not great.
-These headphones feel relatively sturdy and the metal frame, though a little thin is solid and flexible enough to handle a fair amount of physical stress.
-Unfortunately the headband is a little creaky and they do not feel as robust as some other headphones within their weight and size.
+The build quality is decent but not great.
+These headphones feel relatively sturdy and the metal frame, though a little thin, is solid and flexible enough to handle a fair amount of physical stress.
+Unfortunately, the headband is a little creaky, and they don't feel as robust as some other headphones within their weight and size.

-The SMS Street by 50 deliver a great battery life but take a bit long to charge.
-They're decent headphones for long flights or road trips but do not have any battery saving features like an auto-off timer and can't continue playing audio when charging.
+The SMS Audio STREET by 50 deliver a great battery life but take a bit longer to charge.
+They're decent headphones for long flights or road trips but don't have any battery-saving features like an auto-off timer and can't continue playing audio when charging.